Dermatologic Manifestations of Sarcoidosis

 Dermatologic manifestations are seen in 25% of patients with sarcoidosis.
 They usually accompany systemic involvement, but in some cases they may be the only manifestations of the disease.
 Sarcoidosis is characterized by noncaseating epithelioid granulomas that may affect any organ system.

 Although Jonathan Hutchinson described the first case in 1869, the etiology of the disease is still unknown.
-The disease most commonly involves granuloma formation in the lungs.
+The disease most commonly involves granuloma formation in the lungs, with 90-95% of patients having some pulmonary involvement.
 Other commonly involved organ systems include the lymph nodes (especially the intrathoracic nodes), the skin, the eyes, the liver, the heart, and the nervous, musculoskeletal, renal, and endocrine systems.
+[1]

 Physical Examination

-Cutaneous involvement is either specific or nonspecific.
+Cutaneous involvement is classified as either "specific" or "nonspecific".
 Histopathologically, specific lesions manifest as noncaseating granulomas, whereas nonspecific lesions do not reveal granulomas on histopathologic examination.
 Erythema nodosum (EN) (shown below) is the main nonspecific cutaneous disease.
-Lupus pernio, maculopapular, nodular, scar, plaque, angiolupoid, ichthyosiform, lichenoid, psoriasiform, and ulcerative lesions and subcutaneous nodules are examples of specific cutaneous disease.
+Lupus pernio, maculopapular, nodular, scar, plaque, angiolupoid, ichthyosiform, lichenoid, annular, verrucous, psoriasiform, and ulcerative lesions and subcutaneous nodules are examples of specific cutaneous disease.

 Erythema nodosum

-EN is a hypersensitivity reaction resulting from exposure to a variety of infections or inflammatory disorders.
+EN is a hypersensitivity reaction resulting from exposure to a variety of infectious agents (especially recent streptococcal infection), drugs (including oral contraceptives), or systemic inflammatory disorders (eg, sarcoidosis, inflammatory bowel disease).
 EN is usually an acute, self-limiting process and rarely requires treatment.
 Recurrences are uncommon.
 Tender, erythematous nodules are usually present on the extremities, most commonly on the anterior surface of the tibia.
+Fever, arthralgia, and malaise may occur.
 EN is more common in European, especially Scandinavian, women of childbearing age than in other people.

-Löfgren syndrome is EN in conjunction with unilateral or bilateral hilar and/or right paratracheal lymphadenopathy, anterior uveitis, and/or polyarthritis.
-Other symptoms include fever, periarticular ankle inflammation, arthralgias, and pulmonary involvement.
+Löfgren syndrome is classically described as a triad of EN, polyarthritis, and hilar adenopathy.
+The adenopathy may be unilateral or bilateral hilar and/or right paratracheal lymphadenopathy.
+Other symptoms include anterior uveitis, fever, ankle periarthritis, arthralgias, and pulmonary involvement.

-Löfgren syndrome is usually an acute disease with an excellent prognosis, typically resolving spontaneously in 6-8 weeks.
+Löfgren syndrome is usually an acute disease with an excellent prognosis, typically resolving spontaneously from 6-8 weeks to up to 2 years after onset.
 Pulmonologists, ophthalmologists, and rheumatologists often define this syndrome differently, describing varying combinations of arthritis, arthralgia, uveitis, EN, hilar adenopathy, and/or other clinical findings.
 (See the image below.)

 Lupus pernio